Resolve common issues with your APIs.

 - Repeat the process selecting your original API.

-CA Live API Creatorrebuilds the new URL endpoints.
+Layer7 Live API Creatorrebuilds the new URL endpoints.

 Data Explorer Does Not Load Tables and Display Data